maarten-pennings/P2000/readme.md

 - Statement `inp("")` to get a single keyboard key does not work in 1.0.

-- Default character mode is allcaps in 1.0.
+- Default character mode is all-caps in 1.0.
 I did not know I could switch to mixed (see above), but my program required that.